Jillson Mills: History

 The mill was first built in 1824 in the same style as the current one by William Asa and Seth Jillson.
 In 1854 the old mill was purchased by investors from Hartford.
 They ended up forming the Willimantic Linen Company, even though they never produced linen.
 The company ended up rebuilding the mill in 1880 to near its current state.
 The last mill built on the complex was built in 1910.
 The mill ended up under control by the American Thread Company in 1898 due to the merger of the previous ownership of the mill.
 The mill was closed in 1985 due to the company moving operations to the South.

-Current Status
+Current status

 Mill #4 burned down in 1995 due to a fire caused by local children.
 The wooden swing bridge connecting the mills was closed permanently shortly thereafter.
 The mills lay dormant until the former grounds started to be purchased for commercial and residential purposes.
 ArtSpace currently has its Windham apartments located in this complex.
-The old chimney was demolished between 2012–2014.
+The old chimney was demolished between 2012 and 2014.